 The No Action alternative is included in this RP/EA as a basis for comparison of the other alternatives to the status quo.
 Under the No Action alternative, no restoration or rehabilitation would occur on the project lands.
-If the No Action alternative is selected, there would be no restoration of the injured resources and their services, and the public would not be made whole for past injuries from releases from the Site.
+If the No Action alternative is selected, there would be no restoration of the injured resources and their services, and the public would not be compensated for injuries caused by releases from the Jasper County NPL Site.
 The No Action Alternative would not meet the Restoration Criteria.

-The Trustees concluded that the No Action Alternative would not meet the purpose and need for restoration under this draft RP, or the responsibilities of the Trustees under CERCLA and its associated regulations.
+The Trustees concluded that the No Action Alternative would not meet the purpose and need for restoration under this Final RP, or the responsibilities of the Trustees under CERCLA and its associated regulations.

-2.3.2 Alternative 2 (Preferred Alternative) - Parkland Restoration
+2.3.2 Alternative 2 (Selected Alternative) - Parkland Restoration